Close Banner

 The Hollywood Brown Derby

-As an authentic replica of the Hollywood Brown Derby in California, you’ll feel as though you’ve just stepped off the red carpet.
+As an authentic replica of the Hollywood Brown Derby in California, you’ll feel like you’ve just stepped off the red carpet.
 This restaurant offers traditional cocktails and classic dishes.
-The Cobb salad gets all the rave, and when we dine here, you can usually find us munching that or the Char-grilled Filet of Beef.
-Our favorite way to end our meal is the Grapefruit Cake.
-So yummy!
-Not looking for a full meal?
-Then try a cocktail in the lounge, which offers outdoor seating.
-This view makes for great people watching and conversing.
-The lounge is available via first-come, first-serve.
+The Cobb salad gets all the rave.
+You can usually find us munching that or the Filet Mignon.
+Our favorite way to end a meal is with the Grapefruit Cake.

 Table-service/fine dining: $$